What is Genomic DNA?

 High-quality DNA can be recovered from a variety of sample types by remembering these genomic DNA extraction tips:

-Extracting DNA can be tough, but hopefully these tips and tricks help you make the most of your genomic DNA preps.
-Also, all-inclusive products, like those listed above, can simplify the extraction procedure, and are supported by free technical support teams that can provide any additional recommendations and help anyone become a DNA extraction master!
+Extracting DNA can be tough, but hopefully these tips and tricks help you make the most of your genomic DNA extractions.
+At Zymo Research, it is our mission to create high-quality extraction kits, simplify procedures, and provide exceptional technical support to help anyone become a DNA extraction master!

 Need help?
 Contact Us